 Today is the anniversary of the Battle of the Zab, which took place in 750 and was the climactic battle in the Abbasid Revolution that ousted the Umayyads from the caliphate.
-Obviously you can find out more about the revolution elsewhere on this blog, but the battle itself deserves a little mention.
+You can find out more about the revolution elsewhere on this blog, but the battle itself deserves a little mention.

->

-> The Abbasids, however, were no slouches either.
-Their troops came from communities in Khurasan (an area that stretches from eastern Iran into Afghanistan in modern terms) that were true frontier areas.
+The Abbasids, however, were no slouches either.
+Their troops mostly came from communities in Khurasan (an area that stretches from eastern Iran into Afghanistan in modern terms) that were true frontier areas.
 When they weren’t campaigning against their Central Asian neighbors to expand their territory, they were defending what they’d won against those same Central Asian neighbors trying to win it back.
 They were hardened, crack fighters.
-They’d been built into an army by Abu Muslim, who had recruited them under his banner on behalf of…somebody; he didn’t reveal exactly who was behind the movement (Abu al-Abbas, aka the future Caliph al-Saffah) until 749, well after the rebellion was underway and after his soldiers were already committed to the war.
+They’d been built into an army by Abu Muslim, who had recruited them under his banner on behalf of…somebody–he didn’t reveal exactly who was behind the movement (Abu al-Abbas, aka the future Caliph al-Saffah) until 749, well after the rebellion was underway and after his soldiers were already committed to the war.

->

-> Abu Muslim’s army had already been successful against several smaller Umayyad forces on the way from Khurasan to Iraq, so they were energized and confident in their chances.
+Abu Muslim’s army had already been successful against several smaller Umayyad forces on the way from Khurasan to Iraq, so they were energized and confident in their chances.
 At Zab they were under the formal command of al-Saffah’s uncle, Abdullah b.
 Ali.

 As you might expect from a battle fought in 750, at a time when historical record-keeping was haphazard, and Umayyad record-keeping virtually non-existent, we don’t know a whole lot about the specifics of the battle.
 What we “know” we know from later, Abbasid-friendly accounts whose reliability is questionable both because of chronology and the biases of the authors.
 But since they’re the best we can do as far as accounts, let’s assume that at least the broad strokes are mostly accurate.